Gordon Elliott (racehorse trainer): Trainer

 Elliott took out his trainer's licence in 2006 and had his first winner at Perth on 11 June 2006.
-On 14 April 2007 he become the youngest ever trainer to win the Grand National.
+On 14 April 2007 he became the youngest ever trainer to win the Grand National.
 The winner, Silver Birch, was owned by Brian Walsh of County Kildare, and ridden by Robbie Power.
 Despite having won the Grand National, Elliott had not at that stage trained a winner on the track back home in Ireland.
 The first winner he trained in Ireland was Toran Road at Kilbeggan on 5 May 2007.

 Although best known for his victories over jumps, Elliott had a major win on the flat in August 2010 when Dirar won the Ebor Handicap at York Racecourse.
 He has also had victories at Royal Ascot, with Commissioned winning the Queen Alexandra Stakes in 2016 and Pallasator winning the same race in 2018.

 Originally based at Capranny Stables, a rented yard in Trim, County Meath, Elliott bought the 78-acre Cullentra House Farm at Longwood, County Meath in 2011 and built a training facility with stabling for over 200 horses, gallops, schooling grounds, and an equine pool.

 His first winner at the Cheltenham Festival as a trainer was Chicago Grey in the National Hunt Chase Challenge Cup in 2011.
 He won the 2016 Cheltenham Gold Cup with Don Cossack.
 In 2017 he was top trainer at the Cheltenham Festival and the following year repeated the achievement.

 On 2 April 2018 Elliott won the Irish Grand National with General Principle, ridden by JJ Slevin.
 Elliott had saddled 13 of the 30 horses in the field.
 That year he also won the Aintree Grand National with his horse Tiger Roll, ridden by Davy Russell and owned by Michael O'Leary's Gigginstown House Stud, narrowly beating the Willie Mullins runner Pleasant Company.
 Elliott also trained the third place horse Bless The Wings.
 He won the Aintree Grand National again in 2019 with Tiger Roll, only the sixth repeat winner in the race's history.